-3 Legged Thing are a British company aiming to make tripods with attitude.
-Among the little quirks they embrace is giving their tripod models names.
+3 Legged Thing is a British company aiming to make tripods with attitude.
+Among their little quirks is that they embrace giving their tripod models names.
+As in, people’s names.
 There’s none of the standard model number gibberish here.
 Instead, there’s the Roger, the Steve, and the Nigel.
 (How long until we get the Donald?)

 I’ve previously reviewed the Rick, which is on the smaller, lighter, less expensive, and less sturdy end of the spectrum.

 This time I’ve been testing the Brian.
 Or, if you want to be picky, it’s the EVOLUTION 3 Brian Carbon Fiber Tripod System.
 Here’s my hands-on review after shooting with it.